bramtayl/Justly/README.md

 Justly can import sheet music written in MusicXML.
 To do so, Justly uses a few heuristics.

 Justly uses the current key signature to find the tonic.
-Just then uses the following scale relative to the tonic:
+Justly then uses the following scale relative to the tonic:

 - Minor second: 16/5
 - Major second: 9/8
 - Minor third: 6/5
 - Major third: 5/4
 - Perfect fourth: 4/3
-- Augmented fourth/dimished fifth: 45/32
+- Augmented fourth/diminished fifth: 45/32
 - Perfect fifth: 3/2
 - Minor sixth: 8/5
 - Major sixth: 5/3